davisjam/davisjam.github.io/_pages/home.md

 ## 2025

+- One education research paper accepted to **EJEE'25**: Fostering Systems Thinking through Engineering Study Abroad Programs.
+Congrats to Desen and the RSAP team!
 - One paper accepted to **ICSE'25**: Zero-Trust Dependencies for software supply chain security.
 Congrats to Paschal and the team!
 - Two papers accepted to **WACV'25**: (1) optimizing token pruning approaches for edge devices, and (2) evaluating multi-stream architectures for vision transformer.
 Congrats to Nick, Purvish, and the team!